RobynSoar/dream-portal/README.md

 # DreamPortal
 (by Robyn Soar)

+DreamPortal is an online site to collate dreams and/or nightmares into written form to be able to share with others, or record them for personal view in the future.

 View the live site [here]()

 ## Key Project Goals

+- A website that has a simple user friendly interface, allowing users to use the site even when half-awake.
+- To allow users to be able to journal their dream experiences and share with others.
+- To allow users to comment on posts.
+- To allow users to be able to bookmark their favourite dreams.

 ## Target Audience

+The primary target audience for the site is:

+- Ages of 13+ looking for a system to store their dreams/nightmares.
+- Those who like to read and gain inspiration for their own writings elsewhere.

 ## Table of Contents